sserdardundar/Git-Downer/README.md

 ### Downloading Subdirectories

-The extension can download specific subdirectories rather than the entire repository:
+The extension provides efficient ways to download specific subdirectories:

 1. Navigate to the specific subdirectory within a GitHub repository
 2. The download button will change to "Download Directory"
 3. Click the button to download only that subdirectory and its contents
+4. The extension processes the subdirectory and creates a ZIP containing only those files
-4. The ZIP file will contain the correct directory structure with the subdirectory as the root
+5. The ZIP file will have the subdirectory as the root, with the correct folder structure

 This is especially useful for large repositories where you only need a small section.
+The extension uses concurrent downloads to speed up this process, efficiently handling many files at once.

+## Optimization Techniques

+This extension uses two methods for downloading GitHub repositories:

+### 1. Direct Repository Download
+- Uses GitHub's native download functionality for complete repositories
+- Bypasses CORS restrictions by using Chrome's download API
+- Downloads the entire repository as a ZIP file
+- This is the fastest method for full repository downloads

+### 2. Concurrent File Processing (for Subdirectories)
+- Downloads files in parallel using multiple concurrent connections
+- Features intelligent retry logic with exponential backoff for failed downloads
+- Automatically adjusts concurrency based on failure rates to prevent GitHub API throttling
+- Creates a custom ZIP with just the content you requested, preserving folder structure
+- Shows real-time progress with auto-dismissing notifications
+- Intelligently processes directories recursively with proper path handling
+- Uses a chunking strategy to balance speed and reliability
+- Supports configurable file naming policies (full path or simple name)

+The extension automatically chooses the best method based on what you're trying to download.
+For full repositories, it uses the direct method; for subdirectories, it uses concurrent processing to download just the files you need.

 ## Customization